|

 Valley sub-unions, who were suffering financially.

-As a non-profit organisation the club aims to use any money
+As a non-profit organization, the club aims to use any money

 gained to nurture or improve the game and in recent years